 - Funny Animal: Almost all the characters are cats occupying human roles.

-- Heroic Sacrifice: Campanella saved one of the kids who had been cruel to Giovanni, but at the expense of his own.
+- Heroic Sacrifice: Campanella saved the life of one of the kids who had been cruel to Giovanni, but at the expense of his own.

 - Kids Are Cruel: Played straight with Giovanni and Campanella's classmates (especially Zanelli), who tease Giovanni about his missing father (who has failed to return from a fishing trip) and frequently ostracize him.
 Averted with Campanella and Giovanni, who are very thoughtful and courteous kids; even the way Campanella died makes it obvious that he's the exact opposite of this trope.

 - Mind Screw: That special, rare case, when all becomes clear near the end.